-The staff's discussion focuses on the issue of whether directors under present law have, or should have, a reasonable duty of inquiry into the business conducted by the companies on whose boards they sit.
+The staff's discussion focuses on the issue of whether directors under present law have, or should have, a duty of reasonable inquiry into the business conducted by the companies on whose boards they sit.
 It is noted that cases such as Greene v.
-Emersons

-Ltd. 14/ may have the anomalous result of encouraging director inattentiveness.
+Emersons Ltd. 15/ may have the anomalous result of encouraging director inattentiveness.
 On the other hand, a duty of care stated in terms of what a prudent person would do in like circumstances is a potentially dynamic concept.
 Thus, the staff urges courts to be sensitive to emerging trends with respect to boards of directors, including the increasing use of directors independent of management and the presence of audit and other committees, and to incorporate these changes into the standard of care required of directors.

-The chapter also addresses recent juducial developments concerning application of the business judgment rule to defend legal challenges to decisions made by the board of directors.
-In particular, the staffs notes that if board decisions to terminate shareholder derivative suits are subjected to judicial examination of the independence of the decisionmakers, the adequacy of the decisionmaking process, and the reasonableness of the explanation, courts will encourage the establishment of corporate processes which will serve the board well in all its decisionmaking.
+The chapter also addresses recent judicial developments concerning application of the business judgment rule as a defense to legal challenges to decisions made by the board of directors.
+In particular, the staff notes that if board decisions to terminate shareholder derivative suits are subjected to judicial examination in terms of the independence of the decisionmakers, the adequacy of the decisionmaking process, and the reasonableness of the decision and its explanation, courts will encourage the establishment of corporate processes which will serve the board well in all its decisionmaking.

-^{14/} CCH SEC.
+15/ OCH SEC.
 Law Rptr. ¶97,266 (S.D.N.Y.
 1980).